huaweicloud/terraform-provider-huaweicloud/docs/resources/vod_media_category.md

 * `id` - The ID of the category.

 * `children` - The json string of subcategory information.
-It supports up to 3 levels of categories, and each catagory supports up to 128 subcategories.
+It supports up to 3 levels of categories, and each category supports up to 128 subcategories.

 ## Import